rspindel/csscaffold/README.markdown

 - [OOCSS](http://github.com/anthonyshort/Extends/tree/master) - Extend one selector using another selector
 - [Browsers](http://github.com/anthonyshort/Browsers/tree/master) - Target specific browsers
 - [Icy Compressor](http://github.com/anthonyshort/Icy/tree/master) -  An alternative to Minify

-##Templates

-Most projects start the same way - create a typography, layout, elements, reset etc stylesheet and go.
-To skip the steps of rewriting all of that, you can just use some of the templates.

 ##Having trouble?